CATS-Lab/Filed-Experiment-Data-AV_Lane_Change_Experiment/README.md

 Vehicle trajectory of one successful AV lane-change process

+This work is published under the CC BY-SA licesne<https://creativecommons.org/licenses/by-nc/4.0/legalcode>
 ## Please cite the following papers when using this dataset
 Li, Q., Li, X., Huang, Z., Halkias, J., McHale, G., & James, R. (2021).
 Simulation of mixed traffic with cooperative lane changes.
 Computer‐Aided Civil and Infrastructure Engineering.